open-make/airtrack-doc-website/index.md

 ![](models/airtrack_480x366001.stl){color: grey}

+## Size and stunts

+The amount of stunts you will need depends on the hight of the table, and how well you can cut the 2 m stunts into pieces.
+For the default table (height = 400 mm

 References: [Nashaat MA, Oraby H, Sachdev RN, Winter Y, Larkum ME.
 Air-Track: a real-world floating environment for active sensing in head-fixed mice.
 J Neurophysiol.
 116(4):1542-1553, 2016](https://pubmed.ncbi.nlm.nih.gov/27486102/)